kruize/autotune/design/MetadataProfileAPI.md

 ## CreateMetadataProfile

 This is quick guide instructions to create metadata profile using input JSON as follows.
-For a more detailed guide, and the list of metadata queries supported by Kruize refer [Create Metadata Profile](/design/MetadataProfile.md)
+For a more detailed guide, and the list of metadata queries supported by Kruize refer [Metadata Profile](/design/MetadataProfile.md)

 #### Note: Queries to fetch namespace, workload and container metadata are required to import cluster metadata